 For more about our Alexa skill, visit www.morganstanley.com/alexa

 For more Ideas, visit www.morganstanley.com/ideas

-Thanks for listening.
-If you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts app.
+Zentner: And thanks for listening.
+If you enjoy Thoughts on the Market, please take a moment to rate and review us on the Apple podcast app.
 It helps more people find the show.